gemfire/gemfire-examples/indexes/README.md

 nested field.
 After randomly populating the mock database, this example shows the results of queries that use no index, a top-level index, and a nested index.

-This example assumes that Java and Geode are installed.
+This example assumes that JDK11 and GemFire are installed.

 ## Steps